sledgeh4w/fishbones/README.md

 v = uint8(0x53)
 ```

-There are usually pointer operations in the decompiled code.
+Pointer operations are common in the decompiled code.

 ```c
 unsigned __int8 data[8] = {71, 114, 97, 118, 105, 116, 117, 109};